 Generally, space in a factory comes at a premium, there is never enough space and you certainly don’t want to waste it.
-If you need to buy multiple industrial mixers to cover the range of batch sizes you produce, then these will all take up valuable room on the factory floor.
+If you're blending to short order times you need to buy multiple industrial mixers to cover the range of batch sizes you produce, then these will all take up valuable room on the factory floor.
 Depending on the product you are producing, the industrial mixer may need to be housed in a 'clean room', which is expensive to construct and maintain.
 If you have multiple mixers then the costs of these 'clean rooms' spiral.

 Another consideration to make is the amount of time your equipment is running.
 If you have a range of mixers, are they all working during a shift or are some of your assets sitting idle?
 For more information on cost saving, read our previous blog: 'How to Save Millions by Tweaking Your Industrial Mixer'.

 A simple route to flexibility with your powder blending

 A Matcon IBC blender offers a huge amount of flexibility to the blending capabilities.
 Firstly, the Matcon IBCs are available from 200L to 3,500L.
 All of these can fit on the one blender as the double jacking clamping mechanism and spacer framework keep the IBC in the optimum position for blending.

 Secondly, a single IBC can be loaded to a percentage of the rated capacity.
 When this is added to the volume of the IBC the capabilities of the single blender become multiplied.

 Because the IBC becomes the blending vessel itself there is no product contact with the blender.
 This means that changeovers can be instantaneous as there is no downtime for cleaning.
 This results in the ability to blend up to 4 batches per hour from a single blender, which compares favorably to a fixed mixer that needs a full clean down every batch change.